ahmedwab/speeceTranslate/README.md

 Input text in text input box

 Click on Translate

+3. Image Upload

+Select desired translation

+Upload Image that has text

 Moreover, you can play audio if there is a supported language available by selecting Play Audio